MayoCalc / Blog / Finance

 Should a couple have one emergency fund or two?

 If you share expenses, a single joint emergency fund based on your combined essential expenses is typically sufficient.
 Some couples prefer to each maintain a small individual buffer as well, especially if one partner has variable income.
-The key is that the total amount covers your actual combined expenses for 3-6 months, regardless of how it is structured.
+The key is that the total amount covers your actual combined expenses for 3-6 months, regardless of how it's structured.

 Related Tools